jupyter-server/enterprise_gateway/docs/source/config-options.md

   KERNEL_WORKING_DIR=<from user> or None
     Containers only.
 This value should model the directory in which the active notebook file is running.
-NB2KG versions >= 0.4.0 will automatically pass this value.
 It is intended to be used in conjunction with appropriate volume mounts in the kernel container such that the user's notebook filesystem exists in the container and enables the sharing of resources used within the notebook.
     As a result, the primary use case for this is for Jupyter Hub users running in